domseb/considered.design/_posts/_2017-03-04-rhythm-of-work.md

 layout: post
 title: The Rhythm of Work
 permalink: /rhythm-of-work/
-featured: true
+description: This post started 2 years ago during a fortnight break in London after a particularly stressful time at work, and has been simmering in the background since.
+Design and my role within it has changed, and the parts I really enjoy happen less and less.
+The nagging question remains - what is keeping me doing this?
 ---

-This post has spent 11 months in my drafts.
-It started during a fortnight break back to London after a particularly stressful time at work, and has been simmering slowly for nearly a year.
-Over my career, design has changed in definition and in practice, and the parts I really enjoy happen less and less.
-The nagging question remains - what I?

-I entered design with a nice clear focus on the area I wanted to be in.
+I was about 7 or 8 when I first found out what a designer was, and it blew my mind. .
+I watched Big, and found I entered design with a nice clear focus on the area I wanted to be in.
 The bigger the design system you operate within though, and the more points of friction there are that keep you in that area.
 These points of friction are normally in the process.

 I find it hard to get moments of clarity in my work day.
 The day is littered with distractions.
 I don't mean Facebook, or checking Twitter - but meetings, shoulder taps and emails.
 These things kill productivity.
 Meetings are like mail.
 Before you have them, they are all you want.
 Meetings make people feel important, that they are making decisions - but they awful time wasters.
 Open offices are a convenient trend in startups - cheaper office space and you can cram in more workers under the illusion of productivity - but it's crap.